Several top coaches will be featured at the seventh annual clinic.

 Spartans and No. 23 Wolverines will meet for the 105th in series history Saturday at 3:30 p.m. at Michigan Stadium.

-In both 2006 and 2007, Mannie was named to Who's Who Among America's Teachers in recognition for his numerous and ongoing educational efforts in the field of strength and conditioning as well as for bringing awareness to the anabolic drug abuse problem in sports.
+In both 2006 and 2007, Mannie was named to Who's Who Among America's Teachers in recognition for his numerous and ongoing educational efforts in the field of strength and conditioning and in bringing awareness to the anabolic drug abuse problem in sports.
+He has been recognized and is widely-published on his adamant stance against performance-enhancing drugs.

-Mannie writes the monthly column "Powerline" for Scholastic Coach and Athletic Director, the nation's oldest and most prestigious coaching publication, and also is a frequent contributor to the NCAA News and the Championship Performance newsletter.
+Since 2000, Mannie has written the monthly column "Powerline" for Coach and Athletic Director, the nation's oldest and most prestigious coaching publication.
+He is also a frequent contributor to the Championship Performance newsletter.

-He served as a graduate assistant alongside Mark Dantonio at Ohio State in 1984, working with the Buckeyes' Big Ten championship football team.
+He served as a graduate assistant along with Mark Dantonio at Ohio State in 1984, working with the Buckeyes' Big Ten championship football team.

 A native of Steubenville, Ohio, Mannie taught and coached on the high school level for 10 years (1975-84).
 He spent nine of those years at his alma mater Steubenville Catholic Central where he coached football, wrestling and track.